al3xzheng/CAD-Quoting-System/README.md

 The SolidWorks API is gracefully used to access a SolidWorks file's properties (material, surface area, edges, corners, etc.) in order to accurately quote.

-The basis for quoting is based on the price to do CNC (Computer Numerical Control) manufacturing on said SolidWorks part/assembly.
+The basis for quoting is based on the price to do 3D-print said SolidWorks part/assembly.
-This serves as an accurate quoting software that allows for an automated client-pricing program for mechanical manufacturers.
+This serves as an accurate quoting software that allows for an automated client-pricing program for mechanical designers and manufacturers.

-The quoting algorithm can be obtained from previous CNC manufacturing data and feeding the previously priced SolidWorks part/assembly into our application to get the data on how a part's properties affect the price.
-This data can be obtained by clients who use this application, such as CNC manufacturers test manufacturing parts to generate data, or potentially online.
+The quoting algorithm can be obtained from previous 3D-printing data and feeding the previously priced SolidWorks part/assembly into our application to get the data on how a part's properties affects the price.
+This data can be obtained by clients who use this application, and by test printing parts to generate data.
-Then we can build an 'AI model' with regression models that accurately maps and weighs how each property affects the difficulty to CNC, and thus the price.
+Then we can build an 'AI model' with regression models that accurately maps and weighs how each property affects the difficulty to 3D-print, and thus the price.

 Finally with this done, we can input a SolidWorks part/assembly and get a quote!
-And after the part is manufactured we can fine-tune the model with true manufacturing price.
+And after the part is 3D-printed we can fine-tune the model with the true 3D-printing price.
 Therefore making this software improve with use.

 This project is not finished and is currently in the works.
 Feel free to connect and message me on LinkedIn to know more about it or for a chat on anything! @ https://www.linkedin.com/in/al3xzheng/

+In the future, to expand industry use, we will add the feature to quote CNC (Computer Numerical Control) manufacturing!